Textualize/rich/docs/source/introduction.rst

     In [1]: %load_ext rich

-You can also have it load by default by adding `"rich"` to the ``c.InteractiveShellApp.extension`` variable in `IPython Configuration <https://ipython.readthedocs.io/en/stable/config/intro.html>`_.
+You can also have it load by default by adding `"rich"` to the ``c.InteractiveShellApp.extensions`` variable in `IPython Configuration <https://ipython.readthedocs.io/en/stable/config/intro.html>`_.

 Rich Inspect